Shradha-12/myntra-/README.md

 # Myntra Hackerramp
-This is team 'Devdivas' submission for 'Myntra Hackerramp 2024'
+This is team `Devdivas` submission for `Myntra Hackerramp 2024`

 # My Wardrobe
-A personalized fashion management and collaboration feature within the Myntra app.
+Welcome to **My Wardrobe** – your go-to feature for collaborative fashion and staying on top of the latest trends.
+Create, share, and blend wardrobes with friends to make fashion a social and interactive experience!

 ## Index
 1. [Inspiration](#inspiration)